• Skip to primary navigation

 making balsamic reduction and brushing bread with oil

 1. Pour the balsamic vinegar into a small saucepan.
-Bring to a boil, then reduce heat and simmer until it's reduced in half.
-The balsamic reduction sauce should start to thicken.
-Test using the back of a wooden spoon; if you swipe your finger through the vinegar, it should hold a line on the spoon.
-Remove from the heat and pour into a bowl.
-It will thicken as it cools.
+Simmer until it's reduced by half and thickened.
+Test using the back of a wooden spoon; if you swipe your finger through the vinegar, it should hold a line.
+Remove from the heat and set aside; it will thicken as it cools. (image 1)

 de-seeding tomatoes and rubbing toast with garlic

-3. To remove the seeds from the Roma tomatoes, slice each one in half lengthwise and use a spoon to scoop out the seeds to make the caprese topping.
+1. To remove the seeds from the Roma tomatoes, slice each one in half lengthwise and use a spoon to scoop out the seeds to make the caprese topping. (image 3)

 melting the mozzarella and adding basil to tomatoes

-5. Place a slice of fresh mozzarella on each baguette slice and place in a 400°F oven for 4 minutes to soften the cheese.
+1. Place a slice of fresh mozzarella on each baguette slice and place in a 400°F oven for 4 minutes to soften the cheese. (image 5)

-6. Place the tomatoes in a bowl and stir in the salt, pepper, white balsamic vinegar, and minced garlic.
-Chop the basil and mix it in.
+2. Place the tomatoes in a bowl and stir in the salt, pepper, white balsamic vinegar, and minced garlic.
+Chop the basil and mix it in. (image 6)

 pouring balsamic reduction on the caprese bruschetta

-7. Sprinkle salt on top of the melted mozzarella cheese.
-Using a slotted spoon, put some of the tomato caprese salad on top of each toasted baguette.
+1. Sprinkle salt on top of the melted mozzarella cheese.
+Using a slotted spoon, put some of the tomato caprese salad on top of each toasted baguette. (image 7)

-8. Drizzle the caprese bruschetta with the balsamic reduction sauce.
-Enjoy while it's still fresh.
+2. Drizzle the caprese bruschetta with the balsamic reduction sauce.
+Enjoy while it's still fresh. (image 8)

 Recipe FAQs